mozilla/addons-frontend/README.md

 A proxy server is provided for running the AMO app with the API on the same host as the frontend.
 This provides a setup that is closer to production than running the frontend on its own.
-The default configuration for this is to use a local addons-server for the API.
-This comes pre-configured to use a local addons-server which can be setup according to the [addons-server docs](https://addons-server.readthedocs.io/en/latest/topics/install/index.html).
+The default configuration for this is to use a local addons-server for the API which can be setup according to the
+[addons-server docs](https://addons-server.readthedocs.io/en/latest/topics/install/index.html).
 Docker is the preferred method of running addons-server.